Boyfriend of British TV presenter heartbroken by her death

-LONDON (AP) — The boyfriend of Caroline Flack, the British TV host for the controversial reality show “Love Island,” said Sunday that his “heart is broken” at her death as criticism swelled at her treatment by some British media.
+LONDON (AP) — The boyfriend of Caroline Flack, the former British TV host for the controversial reality show “Love Island,” said Sunday that his “heart is broken” at her death as criticism mounted over her treatment by some British media.

+British commercial television network ITV said it would not air Sunday’s edition of the show but that it would return on Monday with a tribute to its former host.

 Flack, 40, was found dead Saturday at her home in east London after taking her own life, according to a family lawyer.
-Flack hosted “Love Island” from its launch in 2015 before stepping down last year after being charged with assaulting her 27-year-old boyfriend, Lewis Burton.
+Flack hosted “Love Island” from its launch in 2015 before stepping down in December after being charged with assaulting her 27-year-old boyfriend, Lewis Burton.

 Flack denied the charge and was to stand trial next month.
-She was also not allowed to have any contact with Burton.
-He objected to that bail restriction and did not want Britain’s Crown Prosecution Service to go ahead with the trial.
+She was also not allowed to have any contact with Burton, a bail restriction he objected to.
+Burton also did not want Britain’s Crown Prosecution Service to go ahead with the trial.

 Over the past few months, Flack had been the focus of several negative articles and was trolled across social media for the assault charge.
 On Sunday, the story of her suicide dominated the front pages of British newspapers.